Bradycardia: Diagnosis

 A diagnosis of bradycardia in adults is based on a heart rate of less than 60 BPM, although some studies use a heart rate of less than 50 BPM.
 This is usually determined either by palpation or ECG.
-If symptoms occur, a determining electrolytes may help determine the underlying cause.

 Many healthy young adults, and particularly well-trained athletes, have sinus bradycardia that is without symptoms.
 This can include heart rates of less than 50 or 60 bpm or even less than 40 bpm.
 Such individuals, without symptoms, do not require treatment.

 Temporal correlation of symptoms with bradycardia is necessary for diagnosis of symptomatic bradycardia.
 This can sometimes be difficult.
-Challenge with oral theophylline can be used as a diagnostic agent in people with bradycardia caused by sinus node dysfunction (SND) to help correlate symptoms.
+Challenge with oral theophylline can be used as a diagnostic agent in people with bradycardia caused by sinus node dysfunction to help correlate symptoms.
 Theophylline increases resting heart rate and improves subjective symptoms in most people with bradycardia due to SND.
+Blood tests, including measuring electrolyte levels, may help determine the underlying cause.